 To the upper-left of the entrance is a panel (1st photo below) depicting Tellus, Mother Earth, or, according to a different interpretation, Venus, Aeneas' divine mother and the founder of the Julian family, of which Augustus himself was a member.
 Yet another reading interprets this central figure as the Pax Augusta, the Peace from which the Altar takes its name.
 The goddess sits on a rock, dressed in a lightweight loose-fitting garment (a chiton).
 Her veiled head supports a crown of fruit and flowers, at her feet are an ox resting and a sheep grazing.
 Two putti hover at the goddess' side; her gaze is turned towards one of them, holding out an apple.
 In her lap, a cluster of grapes and pomegranates finishes off the portrait of a fertility goddess, responsible for the flourishing of men, animals and plants.
 At the sides of the panel two young women are depicted representing the winds that fill sails, the one on the right sitting on a sea snake or dragon, the one on the left on a flying goose or swan, symbols of the gentle winds of the sea and earth respectively.
 Beneath the nymph on the swan are grasses, and an overturned jug pouring out water with a heron perched on its handle.
 This panel is recreated in its original color beauty 2/3 of the way down the page at Art and Architecture of Ancient Rome.
 The carving on this panel is very deep, yielding a highly three-dimensional image.
 The 2nd photo below shows a female statue similar to that on the Tellus panel.

 On the upper-right side of the entrance a fragment of a relief of the goddess Roma survives, whose figure has been completed by sketching in on the mortar.
 Since she is seated on a trophy of weapons, this can only be the goddess Roma.
 The pile of weapons she sits upon have been confiscated from the enemy, thus forcing peace on them by making them unable to continue making war.
+This symbolism was carried through with the weapons from foreign conquest reproduced on the doors of the Temple of Mars Ultor.
 Her presence on the altar should be read in close conjunction with that of the Venus / Tellus figure, since prosperity and peace are guaranteed by Roma Victorious.
 The goddess is represented as an Amazon: on her head she wears a helmet and her right breast is bared, a baldrick hangs across her shoulder, and in it a short sword, in her right hand she holds a spear.
 Honor (to her right) and Virtue (to her left) were very probably also depicted in the scene, positioned on either side of the goddess, in the form of two young masculine divinities.
 This panel is also recreated in its original color beauty 2/3 of the way down the page at Art and Architecture of Ancient Rome.
 This is the least-intact of the four mythological reliefs which flank the entrances of the Ara Pacis.
 Only two original fragments of the relief survive (a draped thigh with the lap of a seated figure facing left, and a shield covering the figure's right knee.
 From this, everything else has been conjectured and reconstructed, but there seems to be agreement among historians that this reconstruction makes sense and is correct.

 Public Approach Front, lower register